Server room cooling

 Conventional methods of cooling server rooms

-Air ducts can be used to direct cold air to the racks and efficiently remove warm air.
+Air ducts can be used to direct cold air specifically to the racks and efficiently remove warm air.

 Sensors for monitoring temperature and humidity are essential.
 They can be connected to a central monitoring system that automatically adjusts the air conditioning to ensure optimum conditions.

-Efficient energy management and the use of energy-efficient cooling technologies help to minimize energy consumption and reduce operating costs.
+Efficient energy management and the use of energy-efficient cooling technologies help minimize energy consumption and reduce operating costs.

 Server room cooling without air conditioning

-With free cooling, outside air is used to lower the temperature in the server room.
+In free cooling, outside air is used to lower the temperature in the server room.
 This can be done directly or indirectly:

 This technology uses the evaporation of water to cool the air.